buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: 10 minutes

 An invisible wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can float in the air or rest on a solid surface.
 You can form it into a hemispherical dome or a sphere with a radius of up to 3 meters, or you can shape a flat surface made up of ten 3-meter-by-3-meter panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 75 centimeters thick.
-If the wall cuts through a creature's space when it appears, the creature is pushed to one side of the wall (your choice).
+If the wall cuts through a creature' \*\*s space when it appears, the creature is pushed to one side of the wall (your choice).
 Nothing can physically pass through the wall, anyone beyond the wall has total cover.
-It is immune to all damage and can't be dispelled by dispel magic.
+It is immune to all damage and can' \*\*t be dispelled by dispel magic.
 However, the wall is destroyed instantly by a disintegrate spell.
 The wall also extends into the Ethereal Plane, blocking ethereal travel through it.

 ### Wall of Ice